Retailers say BTU output can be most confusing issue

 4. 4.
 Understand maintenance requirements.
 If you don’t clean your stove regularly and have it professionally serviced once a year, don’t expect high BTU output.
 Most consumers get subpar performance from stoves and have to repair them more often because they are not maintaining their stoves according to the owner’s manual.
 Pellet stoves are not like wood stoves: they have lots of moving parts and need cleaning of the burn pot and inside the stove on weekly, and depending on the stove, a daily basis.
 Pellet stoves that are not cleaned regularly can lose 10% or more of their efficiency – and their heat output, and lead to costlier repairs.
 Understand the daily, weekly and annual maintenance requirements from the start and don’t put them off.
 When we tested six popular pellet stoves, we found that the three more expensive ones (Harman, Quadra-Fire and Enviro) could go for a week or more without cleaning the burn pot.
 However, the Englander, Ravelli and Piazzetta needed daily burn pot cleanings.

 5. 5.
 Look for cleaner pellet stoves and ones that are 2020 certified.
 Those models certified to 2020 standards are more likely not to be discontinued after 2020.
 Pellet stoves are far cleaner than wood stoves, even if they both have the same particulate matter in grams per hour.
 Particulate matter is the tiny stuff that smoke is made out of and pellet stoves should not have any visible smoke after the 3-minute start up.
 The average pellet stove used to put out about 2 grams of particulate per hour.
-But since the new EPA regulations took effect in 2015, the average pellet stove emits less than 1.3 grams per hour.
+But since the new EPA regulations took effect in 2015, pellet stoves have become even cleaner and more efficient.
+As of October 20198, more than half of the 2020 certified pellets stoves emit 1 gram or less per hour.
 This makes pellet stoves more suitable in more densely populated suburban and even urban areas.
 Choosing a cleaner pellet stove means a cleaner flue pipe and cleaner air around your and your neighbors’ homes.
 You can now easily search for the cleanest pellet stoves on the EPA's new searchable database.

 6. 6.
 Beware of stoves without an efficiency on the EPA list.
 As with BTUs, manufacturers routinely exaggerate the efficiency of their stoves on their websites, so if efficiency and saving money is important to you, check the EPA list of stoves for efficiency ratings.
 The problem is some companies still haven’t reported their efficiency to the EPA, so you may only want to purchase a stove that has an efficiency listing on the EPA list.
 Pellet stoves with listed efficiencies range from 58 to 87% efficiency, but those not listed could be even lower, drastically increasing your heating costs.